javedali99/javed/content/about/header/index.md

 <!-- this is a subheadline -->
 Thanks for stopping by!

-I’m currently pursuing a PhD in Civil Engineering (Major: Water Resources Engineering) in the **Coastal Risks and Engineering Lab** at the [University of Central Florida (UCF)](https://www.ucf.edu/).
+I’m a PhD Student in Civil Engineering (Major: Water Resources Engineering) in the **Coastal Risks and Engineering Lab** at the [University of Central Florida (UCF)](https://www.ucf.edu/).
 I’ve been working on a **National Academy of Sciences (NAS)** funded project “The New First Line of Defense: Building Community Resilience through Residential Risk Disclosure” for studying the multi-hazards risk including their possible spatial and temporal interactions and dynamic vulnerability and exposure.
 Before joining the UCF, I was working at the [Centre National de la Recherche Scientifique (CNRS)](http://www.cnrs.fr/) in France as a MOPGA Researcher.
 My work at CNRS focused on coupled modelling of flash floods and population exposure and vulnerability dynamics for forecasting the potential socio-economic impacts of flash floods in South France.

 <!--